-- 155. The proposed ED is presented to the AUASB for consideration, deliberation and approval prior to being issued. - 156.
-Each ED is accompanied by an Explanatory Memorandum that highlights the reason for its development, explains key aspects of the proposed standard and focusses attention on important matters for stakeholder consideration.
-Stakeholders' comments will generally be sought on the proposed requirements and the need for any further additional requirements. - 157.
+- 162. Each ED is accompanied by an Explanatory Memorandum that highlights the reason for its development, explains key aspects of the proposed standard and focusses attention on important matters for stakeholder consideration.
+Stakeholders' comments will generally be sought on the proposed requirements and the need for any further additional requirements. - 163.
 The ED comment period will vary depending on the complexity of the topic but is typically 90 days.
 Shorter comment periods are only used for minor matters or where the proposed standard is narrow in scope and urgent but is never less than 30 days.